Gigi Hadid Has The Best Response To Sexist Coverage Of Her Milan Fashion Week Attack

 In Tuesday's Lenny Letter, Lena Dunham spoke with Hadid about the incident and the media's reaction to it.
 The newsletter links out to YouTube footage of the attack, problematically titled, "Gigi Hadid gets attacked in Milan by a prankster and FURIOUSLY fights back."

-Hadid's supposedly "furious" and "aggressive" behavior, Dunham points out, was self-defense.
-"The logic behind [the media's] response seemed to be that because she has chosen to have a public-facing career, one in which her sexuality often takes center stage, she has also implicitly asked to be manhandled," Dunham wrote, pointing out that many other women face street harassment on a daily basis.
+Hadid's supposedly "furious" and "aggressive" behaviour, Dunham points out, was self-defence.
+"The logic behind [the media's] response seemed to be that because she has chosen to have a public-facing career, one in which her sexuality often takes centre stage, she has also implicitly asked to be manhandled," Dunham wrote, pointing out that many other women face street harassment on a daily basis.

 An excerpt from Hadid also defends her decision to elbow the man.
 "I felt I was in danger, and I had every right to react the way I did," she said.
 The model also called out the article The Sun published about the incident.